oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

 ## Introduction

-In this lab you will be using Oracle Resource Manager to deploy required virtual cloud network, subnet, and compute instances to support use-case to scan compute resources using **OCI VSS** integrated with **Qualys VMDR**.
+In this lab, you will be using Oracle Resource Manager to deploy the required virtual cloud network, subnet, and compute instances to support the use-case to scan compute resources using **OCI VSS** integrated with **Qualys VMDR**.

 > **Please Read**: If you wish to deploy the configuration manually, please skip **Lab0** and continue from **Lab1** onwards.

-Estimated Lab Time: 10 minutes.
+Estimated time: 10 minutes.

 ### Objectives